samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to1 minute

 The target hit by the strike takes an extra 2d6 Radiant damage from the attack.
-Until the spell ends, the target sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 5-foot radius, attack rolls against it have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage), and it can’t benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.
+Until the spell ends, the target sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 5-foot radius, attack rolls against it have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage), and it can't benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 2.